 Premji said that being rich “did not thrill” him, so he started his foundation in 2000 to facilitate the universalization of primary education.
 The foundation offers grants across India on gender issues, environmental problems, curriculum reform, policy, and teacher education.

 Pierre Omidyar founded eBay in 1995.
 And along with his wife Pam, he also began a number of organizations that are now classified collectively under the Omidyar Group.

 The Omidyar Network also funds organizations that work on education, emerging tech, financial inclusion, governance and citizen engagement, and property rights.
-Pierre recently gave nearly $500,000 to an experimental initiative in Kenya that's testing the viability of a basic income in reducing poverty.
+Pierre recently gave nearly $270 million in stock to various undisclosed charities and organizations.

 4. Hansjörg Wyss

 Hansjörg Wyss is the founder of Synthes USA, a medical device manufacturer that makes internal screws and plates for broken bones.
-A native of Switzerland, he joined the Giving Pledge in 2013 and has donated nearly $2 billion.
+A native of Switzerland, he joined the Giving Pledge in 2013 and has donated billions in aid.
 This includes giving millions to universities to encourage medical research.